 In 1901, Waterville Trust Company opened a branch location within G. M. Lancey’s Dry Goods Store as one of Hartland’s first banks.
 One popular advertising campaign used by banks at the time were Pocket Coin Banks given to customers to encourage savings and eventual deposits.

 Waterville Trust Company Coin Banks (Photo courtesy of Sam Fuller)

 Waterville Trust Company Branch at G. M. Lancey’s Store – Commercial Street

 Soon after 1900, Allen Richard Burton (1865-1932) purchased the former C. H. Skinner Store built by George Lancey, Jr from Lancey’s son, G. M. Lancey.
 Burton had been in the undertaking profession when he began his new business first named “A. R. Burton Furniture & Undertaking”.
-He married Adeline M. Woodbury (1864-1929), a daughter of Isiah Woodbury III & Mary Jane Nevens.
+Allen married Adeline M. Woodbury (1864-1929), a daughter of Isaiah Woodbury III & Mary Jane Nevens.

 In the early 1900s, Varney & Buker Sporting Goods was operating in the former John Butterfield, Jr Store Block.
 It is unknown who was operating at the time in the former William Lancey Store Block next to it.